|

 Fisher, the superintendent of Bushy Park.

-bridge.
-Reaching a gate turn right taking the path alongside the
+over another bridge.
+Reaching a gate turn right taking the path

 The Waterhouse, which gave its name to the plantation, housed a